Carreau/phd-dissertation/parts/cells.rst

 organelles is of great importance for the cell to achieve its functions.
 Probably the most known organelle is the cell nucleus of eukariotic cells that contains the genetic material.
-Attached to the nucleus is the endoplasmic reticulum (also know as ER) which is the organelle responsible form translating RNA coming from the nucleus into functional proteins that will be delivered across the cell after maturation through vesicles.
+Attached to the nucleus is the endoplasmic reticulum  which is the organelle responsible form translating RNA coming from the nucleus to functional proteins that will be delivered across the cell after maturation through vesicles.
 Theses vesicles are transported across the cell both by dyneins and kinesins — molecular motors — that walks along microtubules originating from the centriole part of the